On $G$-birational rigidity of del Pezzo surfaces: Birational rigidity

 \begin{question*}[Koll\'{a}r] Let $X$ be a Fano variety over a field $\kk$ such that $X$ is birationally rigid over the algebraic closure $\overline{\kk}$.
 Is $X$ birationally rigid over $\kk$? \end{question*}

-From the modern point of view, one can naturally formulate the Minimal Model Program in \emph{equivariant} setting.
-We refer to \cite{ProkhorovGMMP} for an overview and basic definitions used in this note.
+From the modern point of view, one can naturally formulate the minimal model program in the \emph{equivariant} setting; see \cite{ProkhorovGMMP} for an overview.
 Let $X$ be an algebraic variety over a field $\kk$ and $G$ be a group.
-Following Yu.
-Manin \cite{ManinRationalI}, one calls $X$ a \emph{geometric $G$-variety} if $\kk=\overline{\kk}$ and there is an injective homomorphism $G\hookrightarrow\Aut(X)$.
-Another instance of this concept is an \emph{arithmetic $G$-variety}, for which $\kk\ne\overline{\kk}$ and $G$ is the Galois group of the extension $\overline{\kk}/\kk$ acting on $X\times_{\Spec\kk}\Spec\overline{\kk}$ through the second factor.
-In both cases\footnote{Of course, one can also consider the ``mixed'' case, when $\kk$ is not assumed to be algebraically closed and $G$ acts by biregular automorphisms of $X$.
-For some results in this setting see \cite{DolgachevIskovskikhPerfectField,TrepalinConicBundles,TrepalinDPhigh,TrepalinDelPezzo,RobayoZimmermann,YasinskyDelPezzo,CMYZ,AvilovFormsSegre}.}, we refer to $X$ as to \emph{$G$-variety}, if no confusion arises.
-Now, let us give some precise definitions.
+Following Yu.~Manin \cite{ManinRationalI}, one calls $X$ a \emph{geometric $G$-variety} if $\kk=\overline{\kk}$ and there is an injective homomorphism $G\hookrightarrow\Aut(X)$.
+Another instance of this concept is an \emph{arithmetic $G$-variety}, for which $\kk\ne\overline{\kk}$ and $G$ is the Galois group of the extension $\overline{\kk}/\kk$ acting on $X\times_{\Spec(\kk)}\Spec(\overline{\kk})$ through the second factor; for simplicity, $\kk$ will be always assumed perfect in this paper.
+In both cases, we refer to $X$ as a \emph{$G$-variety} if no confusion arises.